oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 have the following meaning:
 - capability_name: represents the name of the capability as it appears in the Node Type definition for the substituted node.
-- node_template_name: represents a valid name of a Node Template definition within the substituting service template.
+- node_template_name: represents a valid name of a node template definition within the substituting service template.
 - node_template_capability_name: represents a valid name of a [capability definition](#capability-definition) within the